Gauge invariance of the vector meson mass in the Coleman-Weinberg model

+One interesting observation is that although the effective potential is in general not gauge invariant, but the minimum value of the effective potential turns out to be gauge invariant\cite{Nielsen:1975fs}.
+So the minimum value of the effective potential is indeed a physical quantity.
+Another interesting observation is that the pole masses in the CW model are not gauge invariant at one-loop order, but the ratio of the pole masses of the scalar meson and the vector meson are gauge invariant~\cite{Kang:1974yj}.
 These results are encouraging but are still far from a clear clarification.
 In particular, the gauge dependence of the pole masses in CW model is apparently not satisfactory.
 It is a puzzling result.
 The gauge independence of the minimum of effective potential is also not easy to see clearly although the argument given in \cite{Nielsen:1975fs} looks straightforward.
-A recent publication~\cite{Schwartz:2015} shows that a careful resummation of the so-called daisy diagrams should be done in analysis of the effective potential to clarify the gauge independence of the minimum of the effective potential.